 I was surrounded by whales!
 Out west of the San Francisco Bay on a whale watching tour to the Farallon Islands, I saw several groups of humpback whales that were feeding together.
 It was a spectacular site!
-You can read more about my experience and see photos on my post about the Farallon Islands on my blog, Amber’s Compass.
 If you’ve never been whale watching, I highly recommend it.

 Taking a whale watching tour is both entertaining and educational.
 But before you go, you want to make sure that the tour is eco-friendly.

 Ideally, you want to take a whale watching tour that uses an environmentally friendly vessel.
 It should have a hull design that leaves a smaller wake with minimal underwater noise.
 You can find details on a tour’s boats on their About page.
 If one of their boats is eco-friendly, they’ll say so on the tour company’s website.
 The tour boat that I went on was specifically designed to operate in sensitive marine environments.
 You’ll also want to read reviews about the tour and the company.

 Do they respect the wildlife?
 The tour that I took was with San Francisco Whale Tours and they were incredibly respectful.
 Anytime a whale was close, they would shut off the engines to not disturb the animals.
 Throughout the trip, the naturalist tour guide would point out various species, explain how to recognize them, talk about their behavior and migration patterns.
 When our tour got to a colony of birds, the tour guides stopped using the microphone to talk to us because they didn’t want to disturb the birds.

 It doesn’t take much time to research the tour before buying a ticket.
 This will allow you to make an informed decision and find the best eco-friendly tour for you.